 Note: If you attended these workshops, please consider giving me some feedback with this anonymous survey so I can know how to improve.

-Communicate with your audience: An intro to RMarkdown (March 9): R Markdown is a way to create different types of documents using R (pdfs, word files, html files).
-In this one-day crash course, I’ll show how to make R Markdown files and the kinds of things they would be useful for.
+R Markdown is a way to create different types of documents using R (pdfs, word files, html files).
+In this one-day crash course, I show how to make R Markdown files and the kinds of things they would be useful for.

 Additional Materials: If you’d rather use a PDF of the workshop materials, there’s one available here.